How to Create Google Alerts: A Complete Guide (With GA4 Monitoring Tips)

 Did you know you can use Google Alerts to help your SEO (Search Engine Optimization)?

-Just imagine, you’re planning a blog post about the latest Android products and suddenly you receive a Google news alert that a new product was announced.
+Just imagine you’re planning a blog post about the latest Android products and suddenly you receive a Google news alert that a new product was announced.
 Now, you can incorporate that information in your article, which might just give you the edge over other search results.
-Plus, it may send positive signals to the search engine.

 3. Monitor Your Rivals’ Marketing Strategies